Skip to content

 December 27, 1967, Marine Corps LCPL Mitchell Hughes Junior from Louisville died in the Vietnam War.

-December 27, 1986, Bowling Green native and guard Rex Chapman prepared to take a shot as Louisville’s Craig Hawley defended during the Cats’ 85-51 win in Louisville.
+December 27, 1986, Bowling Green native Rex Chapman prepared to take a shot as Louisville’s Craig Hawley defended him.
+The Cats routed the Cards 85-51 in Louisville.
 Chapman, a freshman, lit up the Cards for 26 points, hitting 10 of his 20-shot attempts.
-Despite playing only two years at Kentucky, Chapman is 50th on UK’s all-time scoring list with 1,073 points.
+Despite playing only two years at Kentucky, Chapman is 51st on UK’s all-time scoring list with 1,073 points.

-December 27, 1990, Paintsville native and forward John Pelphrey launched a jump shot against Eastern Kentucky at Rupp Arena.
-Pelphrey had 12 points in the 74-60 UK win and is 32nd on the all-time scoring list.
+December 27, 1990, forward John Pelphrey launched a jump shot against Eastern Kentucky at Rupp Arena.
+Pelphrey had 12 points in the 74-60 UK win.
+The Paintsville native is 32nd on UK’s all-time scoring list.

-December 27, 1997, Denny Crum’s Louisville Cardinals met Tubby Smith’s #4 Kentucky Wildcats in Lexington and won 79-76.
+December 27, 1997, Denny Crum’s Louisville Cardinals defeated Tubby Smith’s #4 Kentucky Wildcats in Lexington 79-76.
 The Cats broke a six-year winning streak against non-conference opponents at home.

 December 27, 2009, Rich Brooks coached his last game for the Kentucky Wildcat football team in a losing effort against Clemson in the Music City Bowl, 13-21.